 - Included a green investment stream in our new Business Plan’s investment strategy.

-- Begun to tackle the growing problem of fly-tipping, with proposed initiatives such as gating Setchel Drove in Cottenham.
+- Begun to tackle the growing problem of fly-tipping, with proposed initiatives such as gating Setchel Drove in Cottenham, and staging a mock fly-tip to highlight the issue.

 Going forward, we plan to:

-- Impose high environmental standards on new homes, in the form of sustainable design and construction, to reduce their running costs and carbon emissions.
+- Impose high environmental standards on new homes, in the form of sustainable design and construction that minimise carbon emissions (as well as running costs), flood risks, pollution and pressure on water sources.

 - Ensure new homes are built close to places of employment to reduce commuting, and work with partners to make sure walking, cycling and public transport improvements provide alternatives to using the private car.